Call Us

 Our Approach To Lumbar Degenerative Disc Disease

-Lumbar DDD can be a persistent and painful condition that prevents you from doing the activities you love.
-This may impact mobility, work, hobbies, and even emotional well-being, making everyday tasks more challenging.
+Lumbar Degenerative Disc Disease can be a persistent and painful condition that prevents you from doing the activities you love.
+This may impact mobility, work, hobbies, and even emotional well-being, making everyday tasks more challenging

 At Compass Pain and Wellness, the first treatment step will always be a detailed evaluation with your doctor to give you the answers you need.
 Next, our team will build a plan of care tailored to your specific pathology.
 This may involve advanced medical treatments as well as supportive therapies to address all aspects of your symptoms.